refade/IoT_ARM/README.md

 -	connect to a Chinese URL shorter with malicious history;
 -	create mutexes related to remote administration tools VNC (Virtual Remote Computer).

-######	Features associated with network traffic hint windows 7 OS in PCAP format.
+######	Features associated with network traffic hint GNU/Linux 7 OS in PCAP format.
 Audit if suspicious document attempts to:
 -	connect with an IP which is not responding to requests;
 -	resolve a suspicious top domain;
 -	start listening (socket) with some server;